 Id. at 2026-27.
-The Court's holding rested largely on the incongruity of imposing a final and irrevocable penalty on an adolescent, who had capacity to change and grow.
-The Court explained that "[t]hose who commit truly horrifying crimes as juveniles may turn out to be irredeemable, and thus deserving of incarceration for the duration of their lives."
+The Court's holding rested largely on the incongruity of imposing a final and explained that "[t]hose who commit truly horrifying crimes as juveniles may turn out to be irredeemable, and thus deserving of incarceration for the duration of their lives."
 However, the Eighth Amendment forbids States from "making the judgment at the outset that those offenders never will be fit to reenter society."
 Thus, "[w]hat the State must do . . . is give defendants like Graham some meaningful opportunity to obtain release based on demonstrated maturity and rehabilitation."
 Id. at 2030.
 The Court further underscored the point, noting that the "juvenile should not be deprived of the opportunity to achieve maturity of judgment and self-recognition of human worth and potential."
 Id. at 2032.
 A categorical rule "avoids the perverse consequence in which the lack of maturity that led to an offender's crime is reinforced by the prison term."
 Id. at 2033.